RIPE-NCC/rpki-ta-0/README.md

 ---------

 ### main:
+  * Publish docker image to GHCR insetead of dockerhub
   * Updated github actions
   * Add feature to revoke objects that TA0 knows off, but are not requested (e.g. leftover files on manifest).